enchant97/web-portal/README.md

 It has been designed to run through docker and it is recommended to put it behind a proxy like Nginx for custom routing and domain names.

+If you want just a basic link panel configured with a yaml file checkout Web Portal Lite available here: <https://github.com/enchant97/web-portal-lite>.

 ## Features
 - Minimal use of Javascript, to provide a lightning fast experience
 - Icon based UI